sarahayu/3Dterrain-OpenGL/README.md

 # 3D Procedurally Generated Terrain
 A little project I did to learn about OpenGL and perlin noise.
 It evolved out of an effort to flesh out a wireframe prototype, and ended up being a months-long journey of learning OpenGL.
-As a result, LOTS of the code is copy-pasted due to me being impatient and just trying to get a 3D model going.
+As a result, LOTS of the GLSL code is copy-pasted due to me being impatient and just trying to get a 3D model going.
 I've linked as many of the papers and sources I've copied and learned from below.

 ## Sources